KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 **Normal Weather:** Normal Weather functions as a baseline throughout this webpage.
 This data basically provides insight into how the data acts, when weather is not a factor.

 **Snow:** For 'All Instances', all weather types generally follows the same pattern.
 Snow appears to be the biggest outlier in the morning rush hours, meaning that when people are rushing to work, the slippery roads creates more accidents.
 Interestingly, these peak in instances do not result in a peak in instances with injuries, and later in the day, when the number of Snow instances are pretty much the same as the other weather types, there are fewer injuries than for the other weather types.
 This could indicate, that the accidents in snowy weather are less severe, probably due to lower speeds.
-There is quite a relative peak for fatal injuries, seeing that in the nighttime there is a higher chance of being killed in snowy weather than the other.
+There is quite a relative peak for fatal injuries, seeing that in the nighttime there is a higher chance of being killed in snowy weather than the other types.
 The numbers are very low for this section however, so it is difficult to provide a definite result.

 **Rain:** Rain follows the trend of Normal Weather pretty well.
-There are more injuries in the later hours, but for most hours in the total accidents, Rain actually ranks below normal weather.
+There are more injuries in the later hours, but for most hours in the total accidents, rain actually ranks below normal weather.
 Fatal crashes is once again difficult to read, as there is relatively very few rows where there are fatalities, but the data once again follows Normal Weather nicely, although Normal Weather is much more smoothed, due to a much higher count of that weather type.

 **Vision obscuration:** Vision obsscuration provides more accidents later in the day, and results in an upswing in injuries as well.
 Meaning in the darker hours, the fog will provide a higher risk of accident and injury.